Study Abroad Financial Aid Opportunities

 - FinAid Scholarship Search

-If you receive an external scholarship, please email [email protected] a copy of the award letter.
+If you receive an external scholarship, email the Financial Aid Office a copy of the

 Transfer your Financial Aid

-If you plan to study abroad at John Cabot University for one or two semesters, you have the possibility to transfer your current financial aid from your U.S. home institution to JCU.
-You may transfer:
+Students studying abroad at JCU for one or two semesters, have the possibility to transfer any current student aid from their home institution to JCU, to fund tuition/housing/meal plans costs.
+Students may transfer:

 - Federal Student Aid